autolab-fi/line-robot-curriculum/lessons/module_7/basic_line_follower.md

 ## **Assignment**
 Modify the program to:
+1. **Write a program to make the robot line follow**.
 1. **Fine-tune** motor speeds for smoother movement.
-2. **Add debugging messages** to print which sensors detect the line.
-3. **Experiment with different thresholds** to improve accuracy.
+2. **Experiment with different thresholds** to improve accuracy.

 ---

 ## **Conclusion**
-Congratulations!
-You have successfully programmed a **line-following robot** using an **Octoliner IR sensor**. 🚀

-In the next lesson, we will optimize the robot’s movement using **PID control** for precise line tracking! 🔥
+In this lesson, you have learned how to implement a basic **line-following algorithm** using an **Octoliner IR sensor array**.
+Understanding how to read sensor values and adjust movement based on input is fundamental to developing more advanced autonomous navigation systems.